KartavyaChauhan/Multimodal-AI-Transcription-Engine/PROCESS_LOG.md

 # Process Log - Southbridge Transcriber

-**Intent:**
-Started the project today with the goal of building a multimodal transcription tool.
+Started the project with the goal of building a multimodal transcription tool.
 I have chosen to use **Bun** as the runtime because it is faster for local CLI tools and was requested in the spec.
 I am using **TypeScript** to ensure type safety, especially when handling the complex JSON responses we expect from the LLM later.